What are the policy and societal implications of the unprecedented capability for automated, real time identification and tracking of individuals?

 You can find a link to our repository here:

 A. An adversarial attack is a perturbation deliberately applied to inputs in order to change classifier predictions while leaving the content easily recognizable to humans.
 Deep learning classifiers are known to be susceptible to adversarial attacks, with examples in previous work including fooling models into saying a stop sign isn’t there, a cat is guacamole or a toy turtle is a rifle.
 In our case, the classifiers are neural network models that have been trained to find faces in images.
 The adversarial attack is a perturbation of the images such that the faces in the perturbed images are still easily recognizable to humans but the model can no longer see them and reports with high confidence that the perturbed images contain no faces.
+Intriguing properties of neural networks

 A. Most adversarial examples are made using the gradient of the neural network model.
 At each pixel, the algorithm tests what direction of change in pixel value makes the probability of the class we're trying to avoid, in our case "face", decrease the most (another set of adversarial attack approaches is designed to target a certain class, so in that case the direction chosen is the one that most increases the probability of the target class.)
 The algorithm then makes a slight change in that direction.
 Because it’s a high dimensional space and neural networks are designed to act very linear to make them easy to optimize, the many small input changes add up to a large change in the output, reliably creating examples that are misclassified by a wide variety of models.
+Explaining and Harnessing Adversarial Examples

+A. Adversarial attacks work against the most common kinds of image classifiers.
+An adversarial attack, without deliberate remedial action by the owner of the classifier, makes facial identification and recognition technically impossible, so it has the advantage of not relying on active cooperation by any other parties.
 Even if it works only partially or briefly, its existence supports a conversation about whether we want to and should be able to have choices about how our society is using biometric data, facial recognition and surveillance.

 A. Given a particular type of adversarial example, a defender can add examples of that type to their training data and improve their model’s performance, but this adversarial training only improves performance against that particular type of adversarial example.
 The model will be vulnerable to the next type of adversarial example the attacker comes up with and generally has slightly worse performance than the original model on clean data.
 No one has designed a strong, general defense algorithm that can resist a wide variety of attacks and no one knows whether it’s theoretically possible, or whether fundamentally the defender or the attacker has the advantage if they both knew their optimal strategies.
+One reason it’s hard to defend against adversarial examples is that the space of all possible images is enormous and any sample of real data, even the entirety of all photographs ever taken, is an extremely small fraction.
+There are many, many ways to change a photograph slightly, leaving it easily recognizable to humans, and many of those shift the classifier’s results away from the ground truth label and towards something else.
+How many, we don’t really know.
+Adversarial examples are solutions to a complicated optimization problem where we don’t yet have the theoretical tools to describe that problem’s solution space.
+So while we can generate and defend against known types, in general, we don’t know how many types there are, what properties they have or how to generate or defend against them.
+Why attacking machine learning is easier than defending it

 A. An adversarial attack can provide at best partial protection against all of the uses others might make of an individual’s image.
 It is limited in which images it will be applied to and how long the attack will be effective.
 For type of image, it is only applied to images the individual places into a system.
 It has no effect on images friends, acquaintances, employers, strangers, store owners, property managers, government agencies or anyone else places into the system and photographs of our faces are routinely taken and posted publicly without our knowledge or consent.
 For length of effectiveness, a specific kind of adversarial attack will only work as long as the owner of the classification model is ignorant of or indifferent to it.
 If it’s discovered, the model can be retrained to classify that kind of adversarial example correctly.
 A third limitation is the degradation of the image quality, lowering its utility for the individual who applied the adversarial filter.
 Some adversarial attacks are so subtle that the change isn’t noticeable to a human observer, but others make very noticeable changes even though the subject is still recognizable.